Z80 based modular homebrew CP/M computer kit.Designed by RFC2795 Ltd in United Kingdom

 It is assumed that you have your own soldering equipment (entry level soldering kit is sufficient), and have at least beginners experience.

-You will need to supply your own USB power adapter (500ma or higher) and an FTDI cable connected to your PC/laptop
+You will need to supply your own USB power adapter (500ma or higher) and an FTDI cable or CDC serial adapter connected to your PC/laptop

 If ordering a RC2014 Pro Kit, you may wish to add extra modules.
 The 3 most popular options will work out cheaper if ordering from this page, as well as saving you postage.
 (Of course, more modules are available.
 Please see my Other Products for the full list)